 (978) 486-9524 x115

-Dulcey came to work at Indian Hill Music in 2015 and is thrilled to be part of this amazing musical family.
+Dulcey joined Indian Hill Music School's lesson placement team in 2015 and is thrilled to be part of this amazing musical family.
 Although her background is in Civil Engineering, she has always loved music and was involved in theater.
-She was able to put her skills to work introducing the love of music and movement to young children in her home daycare, which she ran for eight years while raising her family.
-Now back in the office environment, Dulcey is happy to put her experience with families and children to work in helping others develop music in their lives.
+Dulcey was able to put her skills to work introducing the love of music and movement to young children in her home daycare, which she ran for eight years while raising her family.
+Now back in the office environment, she is happy to use her experience with families and children by helping others develop music in their lives.